 Marquardt was determined to get back on the bike.
 She was provided with the resources and insight to manage her diabetes, as well as the support from her parents and began working closely with an endocrinologist to get back on the bike and compete.
 In November 2008, Marquardt competed in the 500m Time Trial at the German Junior National Track Championships for the first time as a person living with diabetes.
 She took home bronze, which reassured Marquardt that she still could race and earn results with diabetes.

 In 2014, Marquardt graduated from Penn State Lehigh Valley where she received a bachelor’s degree in business management and marketing.
 After graduation, Marquardt dedicated her focus to her cycling career and took a coaching position at the university to help support her dreams.
 She has since represented the United States at multiple UCI Track Cycling World Cups.

 In 2016, Marquardt was named to the U.S. Olympic ‘Long Team’ for track sprinting.
 The two-year Olympic Qualification process provided Marquardt with international experience, but the U.S. female track sprinters didn’t qualify for the games.

-Career highlights include 13-time U.S. National Champion, two-time U.S. National Track Record Holder – 500m Time Trial and Team Sprint (set in 2016), Pan American Track Champion (2017 Team Sprint), three-time Pan American Track medalist (2016 Team Sprint, 2017 Silver in Keirin, Bronze in 500m Time Trial) and continuous Team USA World Cup member (since 2014).
+Career highlights include 15-time U.S. National Champion, two-time U.S. National Track Record Holder – 500m Time Trial and Team Sprint (2016), Pan American Track Champion (2017 Team Sprint), three-time Pan American Track medalist (2016 Team Sprint-Bronze, 2017 Keirin-Silver, 2017 500m Time Trial-Bronze, 2018 Team Sprint-Silver), 2018 USA Cycling World Championships team member and continuous Team USA World Cup team member (since 2014).